seansovine/rust_clz_xml/README.md

 ## Next

-We will continue fleshing out the implementation for extracting different book data from the XML file and inserting that into the database.
+We will continue adding more fields to the book data we extract from the XML file and insert into the database.
 We will also keep working on different ways to view and modify the data.
 On idea we're pretty sure about is a Golang TUI using the [Bubbletea](https://github.com/charmbracelet/bubbletea) framework.